nightingaleproject/Reference-NCHS-API/status_ui/README.md

 1. Make updates to the React code in the src subdirectory

-2. Run `npm run build` to generate the static HTML, JS, and CSS files for the Status IP; these files will be placed in the StatusUI subdirectory of the API implementation (`../messaging/StatusUI`)
+2. Run `npm run build` to generate the static HTML, JS, and CSS files for the Status IP; these files will be placed in the StatusUI subdirectory of the API implementation (`../status_api/StatusUI`)

-3. Check both the updates to the UI source code and the generated static files into source control; this may require a `git add` of `../messaging/StatusUI`
+3. Check both the updates to the UI source code and the generated static files into source control; this may require a `git add` of `../status_api/StatusUI`

-4. As needed, update the names of the generated files in the EmbeddedResource references in the messaging project file (`../messaging/messaging.csproj`)
+4. As needed, update the names of the generated files in the EmbeddedResource references in the status_api project file (`../status_api/status_api.csproj`)